appacitive/builder-docs/server/javascript/data-store/guides.md

 batch.add(westin);

-// Delete mixAt36 restaurant with its connections batch.deleteObjects(mixAt36, true);
+// Delete mixAt36 restaurant with its connections batch.removeObjects(mixAt36, true);
           OR
-// Delete multiple restaurant with their connections batch.deleteObjects(["214214214214", mixAt36], 'restaurant', true);
+// Delete multiple restaurant with their connections batch.removeObjects(["214214214214", mixAt36], 'restaurant', true);

 // Delete has_restaurant connection kuebarConn
-batch.deleteConnections(kuebarConn);
+batch.removeConnections(kuebarConn);
           OR
 // Delete multiple has_restaurant connections
-batch.deleteConnections([kuebarConn, "90723993297", mixConn], 'has_restaurant');
+batch.removeConnections([kuebarConn, "90723993297", mixConn], 'has_restaurant');

 // Execute batch request
 batch.execute();
 ```

 In above example, we can either pass a sinlge object/connection or pass an array of objects/connections to delete methods.
 In case of an array you a either pass the object itself or pass the ids.
-If you pass ids you need to expicitly pass the typeName/relationName of the objects/connection as second argument to the methods `deleteObjects` and `deleteConnections`.
+If you pass ids you need to expicitly pass the typeName/relationName of the objects/connection as second argument to the methods `removeObjects` and `removeConnections`.

-For `deleteObjects` you can also pass a third/second argument `deleteConnections` depending on whether you pass ids or objects.
+For `removeObjects` you can also pass a third/second argument `removeConnections` depending on whether you pass ids or objects.
 This argument specifies whether you want to delete its connections if they exist.

 # Queries